 Compliant whistleblower policies must be implemented

-Once the Act commences, public companies, large proprietary companies3 and proprietary companies that are trustees of a registrable superannuation entity, will have 6 months to implement a compliant whistleblowing policy (ie by 1 January 2020).
-Failure to have a policy will be a criminal offence.
-The maximum penalty for not having a policy is $126,000.
+Public companies, large proprietary companies and proprietary companies that are trustees of a registrable superannuation entity are required to have a compliant whistleblowing policy.
+Failure to have a policy is a criminal offence.
+The maximum penalty for not having a policy is $16,500 for an individual and $165,000 for a body corporate.
 ASIC will have the power to exempt a class of entities from complying with this requirement.

 It is unlikely that any existing whistleblower policy will comply with the new laws